bfarmilo/db_connect/README.md

 15. ~~Support for US Applications~~
 16. ~~Option to enable general PDF linking~~
 17. Idea to store full text (or documents or images) in a new table by SHA.
 That way if a document already exists don't need to add it again
-18. ~~Sort by author, or generally make table editable~~
+18. ~~Sort by author~~
+19. generally make table editable -- repurpose Markman input for main tables ??
-19. ~~Close docker container at app.close~~
+20. ~~Close docker container at app.close~~
-20. ~~Search by author~~
+21. ~~Search by author~~
-21. Lazy loading and overall better handling of PDF documents - see reportViewer?
+22. Lazy loading and overall better handling of PDF documents - see reportViewer?
+23. Put full PDF in Patent window (toggle with fulltext, remember offsets when switching)
+  - use % of scroll to estimate position in PDF based on text start & end?
+  - use page load architecture from reportviewer rather than zoom based imageview
+24. For Patent view have 'compact view' where only 5-10 lines of notes or watch are visible when selected
+25. Change 'ChangeDB' and mode toggles to drop-selects

 ### Build Notes:
 1. Docker code to start container: